Loading...

 Solution: As long as the current through the filament lightbulb is small, we can assume Ohm's law will be obeyed.

 (b) The current through the filament is related to the voltage across it by $I=\frac{\Delta V}{R}$.
-Assuming the resistance of the lightbulb does not change, the current is proportional to the voltage drop.
-Thus, an increase in voltage causes an increase in the current through the resistor, and as a result, the lightbulb shines brighter.
+Assuming the resistance of the lightbulb remains constant, the current is proportional to the voltage drop.
+Thus, an increase in voltage causes an increase in the current through the resistor, making the lightbulb shine brighter.

 Question: A $12-\rm V$ battery is connected across a lightbulb with variable resistance.
 As the resistance increases, what happens to each of the following quantities?